NeftisDragon/wavelink/README.md

 Cheers!

+You may access the website here: https://zy-milito.github.io/WaveLink/

 * * *

-You may access the website here: https://neftisdragon.github.io/WaveLink/
+*Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use.*